The Best USB-C Monitors For Macbook Pro And Windows Laptops (2023 Reviews)

 Further, the monitor has a wide 98% DCI-P3 color gamut with an sRGB emulation mode available, a static contrast ratio of 1,000:1 and a peak brightness of 300-nits, which should be sufficient for normal lighting conditions.

-Noteworthy features include FreeSync up to 72Hz, Black Stabilizer, PiP/PbP support, advanced image adjustment tools, Black Stabilizer, various picture presets, hardware calibration support, a built-in sensor for optional automatic brightness adjustment and Dual Controller that can function as a KVM switch.
+Noteworthy features include FreeSync up to 72Hz, Black Stabilizer, PiP/PbP support, advanced image adjustment tools, Black Stabilizer, various picture presets, hardware calibration support, a built-in sensor for optional automatic brightness adjustment and Dual Controller that can function as a KVM switch (requires both PCs to be connected to the same network).

 Design & Connectivity